viamrobotics/docs/docs/components/encoder/_index.md

 You can also use the encoder component with the following services:

-- [Data management service](/services/data/): To capture and sync the sensor's data
+- [Data management service](/services/data/): To capture and sync the encoder's data
 - [Motion service](/services/motion/): To move machines or components of machines
 - [Navigation service](/services/navigation/): To navigate with GPS